sequana/sequana_pipetools/README.rst

             so = SlurmOptions()
             so.add_options(self)

-Then, for developers, one should look at e.g. module sequana_pipetools.options for the API reference and one of the official sequana pipeline (e.g., https://github.com/sequana/sequana_variant_calling) to get help from examples.
+Developers should look at e.g. module sequana_pipetools.options for the API reference and one of the official sequana pipeline (e.g., https://github.com/sequana/sequana_variant_calling) to get help from examples.

+The Options classes provided can be used and combined to design pipelines.
+The code from sequana_pipetools is used within our template to automatically create pipeline tree structure using a cookie cutter.
+This cookie cutter is available
-The code above, can be create automatically using one of our cookie cutter tool available in https://github.com/sequana/sequana_pipeline_template and as a standalone in sequana (sequana_init_pipeline)
+in https://github.com/sequana/sequana_pipeline_template and as a standalone in Sequana itself (sequana_init_pipeline).

 What is Sequana ?
 =================